RunarSmith/writeups/hackthebox/medium/zipping/README.md

 _laurel:x:999:999::/var/log/laurel:/bin/false
 ```

-we can note a user :
+We can note a user :

 ```text
 rektsu:x:1001:1001::/home/rektsu:/bin/bash
 ```

+There is also a mysql user, so a mysql service should be running.

-try with an absolute path, based on default path served by Apache httpd :
+We can continue to get some file content with an absolute path, based on default path served by Apache httpd :

 ```shell
 rm cv.*